dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ## General
 1. **Name UI elements sensibly** </br>
 Just like objects in the scene or files in the hierarchy, UI elements should be **named sensibly** with an indicator of the element type.</br>

+2. **Organize smarter** </br>
-Every separate UI entity (e.g. Health Bar, Ammo counter, Stamina Bar) should be organized inside an empty gameObject.
+Every separate UI entity (e.g. Health Bar, Ammo counter, Stamina Bar etc.) should be organized inside an empty gameObject.
 Groups of entities that share a visibility state should also be put into a empy gameObject container with a consistent name, “Content” for instance.</br>
 This is

 2. **Stick to it** </br>